 Phan Xuan Phuong, 27, Nguyen Van Ha and Nguyen Van Xuan, both 35, who were all employed by the Taiwanese fishing boat FV Naham, landed at Noi Bai International Airport in Hanoi on Tuesday after being detained by Somalian pirates for over four years.

-The three Vietnamese were among 26 survivors who were released last week by the Somali pirates, according to an organization involved in mediation efforts.
-The other crew members were from China, Indonesia, the Philippines, Cambodia and Taiwan, according to AFP.
+The Vietnamese were part of a 26-men crew which were released last week by the Somali pirates, according to an organization involved in mediation efforts.
+The other crew members are from China, Indonesia, Philippines, Cambodia and Taiwan, according to AFP.

 Family members had arrived at the airport hours before the three’s arrival and could not hide their tears of joy when they finally saw their loved ones.

 “I have been unable to sleep since I heard the news,” Phan Van Linh, Phuong’s 71-year-old father said, as he held some flowers for his son.

 Bui Thi Le, Ha’s 30-year-old wife, had to ask her parents to look after their child so that she could take the coach from the north-central province of Ha Tinh.

 Nguyen Thi Quynh could barely speak, and simply held onto her husband, Xuan, after meeting him at the airport.

 After their arrival, the three crew members were then brought to a local general hospital for health checks.